JaynieA/broadcast-email-parser/README.md

 #Description

-Parses emails received hourly and enters information from them into a database.
+Parses emails received hourly (or every 3 hours after business hours) and enters information from them into a database.

 ##Requirements